MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-dedicated.md

 8. Open the **Settings** and ensure that you have selected the data flow created in the previous steps.

 9. Run your pipeline.
-OPtionally, **Add trigger** to specify a time for the pipeline to run.
+Optionally, **Add trigger** to specify a time for the pipeline to run.

 ### See also